 If there is an I-SMF serving the PDU session, the SMF invokes Nsmf_PDUSession_StatusNotify and then the I-SMF invokes Nsmf_PDUSession_SMContextStatusNotify message to send the target DNAI information for existing PDU session to AMF.

-3. If the I-SMF selection or removal is expected, the AMF selects a new I-SMF which can serve the target DNAI or remove the existing I-SMF (if the AMF decides that the SMF can serve the Target DNAI, or if the AMF receiveS a target DNAI information without including target DNAI) for the existing PDU Session as described in clause 5.34.3 of TS 23.501 [2].
+3. If the I-SMF selection or removal is expected, the AMF selects a new I-SMF which can serve the target DNAI or remove the existing I-SMF (if the AMF decides that the SMF can serve the Target DNAI, or if the AMF receives a target DNAI information without including target DNAI) for the existing PDU Session as described in clause 5.34.3 of TS 23.501 [2].

 4. The AMF sends a Nsmf_PDUSession_CreateSMContext Request to the new I-SMF as described in step 3 of clause 4.23.4.3, or to the SMF as described in step 10 of clause 4.23.4.3, with the following enhancement: